-The aim and purpose of this Policy is to ensure children, young people, families, staff and volunteers are kept safe and protected from harm.
+The aim and purpose of this Policy is to ensure children, young people, families, staff and volunteers are kept safe and protected from harm through misconduct by staff, operations and programmes.
 To do this we are committed to:

 - Ensuring the best interests and safety of children and vulnerable adults is the paramount consideration in all our actions. - Providing the principles, procedures and clear guidance to implement good safeguarding practices to CCI Board members, staff and volunteers. - Ensuring everyone is aware of their responsibilities and know what to do when concerns arise about children.